Ioannis A. Kefalogiannis

-Ioannis Kefalogiannis (Greek: Ιωάννης Κεφαλογιάννης; born on June 18, 1982, in Rethymno, Crete) is a Greek New Democracy (ND) politician and lawyer.
+Ioannis Kefalogiannis (Greek: Ιωάννης Κεφαλογιάννης; born 18 June 1982) is a Greek New Democracy (ND) politician and lawyer.

 Political career

 In the 2012 national elections, Ioannis Kefalogiannis was elected as the MP for the constituency of Rethymnon for the first time.
 He is the youngest Member of the New Democracy Party in this parliamentary composition.
 Furthermore, during the process of election at the Bureau of the Parliament, he was appointed Secretary to 226 votes, while he also serves as a member of the Standing Committee on Foreign Affairs and Defence of the House.

 He is currently a member of the following committees: Standing Committee on National Defense and Foreign Affairs, Standing Committee on Economic Affairs, Committee on Armament Programs and Contracts, Commission permanente spécialisée de la protection de l’environnement.

 Education

 He studied law at the Law School of Athens and continued with postgraduate studies in politics and international relations at Columbia University in New York.
 He was a fellow of the Institute John Nichoplas, scholarship awarded to the Greek with the best performance at the University of Columbia.

 After completing the first cycle of postgraduate studies, he studied in the Legal Studies department, specializing in the art of negotiation for lawyers, at Harvard University.